Chris Alexander (politician)

-Alexander spent 18 years in the Canadian Foreign Service, and served as Canada's first resident Ambassador to Afghanistan from 2003 to 2005.
-Following this he served as a Deputy Special Representative of the United Nations Assistance Mission in Afghanistan until 2009.
+Alexander spent 18 years in the Canadian Foreign Service and served as Canada's first resident Ambassador to Afghanistan from 2003 to 2005.
+Following this, he served as a Deputy Special Representative of the United Nations Assistance Mission in Afghanistan until 2009.
 After winning his seat in the 2011 election, Alexander was appointed Parliamentary Secretary to the Minister of National Defence.
-On July 15, 2013, he was appointed Canada's Minister of Citizenship and Immigration.
-He ran for the leadership of the Conservative Party of Canada in 2016–17, placing 10th in a field of 14 candidates.
+On July 15, 2013, he was appointed Minister of Citizenship and Immigration.
+He ran for the leadership of the Conservative Party of Canada in 2017, placing 10th in a field of 14 candidates.

 Background

 Alexander was born in Toronto, the son of Andrea Alexander, a high school teacher, and Bruce Alexander, a lawyer and assistant deputy minister in the Ontario government.
 His grandfather, Don Lough, was mayor of Huntsville, Ontario.
-After graduating from the University of Toronto Schools, Alexander earned a B.A. in History and Politics from McGill University in 1989 and an M.A. in Politics, Philosophy, and Economics from Balliol College, Oxford in 1991.
+After graduating from the University of Toronto Schools, Alexander earned a Bachelor of Arts in history and politics from McGill University in 1989 and a Master of Arts in politics, philosophy, and economics from Balliol College, Oxford in 1991.
 He studied at Université Laval for the first six months of 1989.

-Diplomacy
+Diplomatic career

 In 1991, Alexander joined the Canadian Foreign Service.
 He was posted to the Canadian embassy in Russia in 1993 as Third Secretary and Vice-Consul.
 In 1996, he returned to Ottawa to become an assistant to the Deputy Minister of Foreign Affairs.
 In 1997, he became Deputy Director (Russia) of the Eastern Europe Division responsible for political and trade relations.
-In 2002 he returned to the Canadian embassy in Moscow as Minister Counsellor (Political).
+In 2002, he returned to the Canadian embassy in Moscow as Minister Counsellor (Political).

 In 2003, Alexander applied for the position of Canadian ambassador in Kabul, Afghanistan.
 He was selected for the position and presented his credentials in August 2003, relieving resident chargé d'affaires a.i.
 Keith Fountain.
-From 2005 until mid-2009, he served as one of two Deputy Special Representatives of the Secretary General (SRSG) of the United Nations in the United Nations Assistance Mission in Afghanistan (UNAMA).
+From 2005 until mid-2009, he served as one of two Deputy Special Representatives of the Secretary-General (SRSG) of the United Nations in the United Nations Assistance Mission in Afghanistan (UNAMA).